aionnetwork/aion-docs/developers/tools/dashboard/overview.md

 - Block number
 - Proposer's address: direct to the respective [**Accounts Details Page**](#Accounts) when clicked
 - Number of transactions
-- Time taken to propose
+- Time taken to propose this block

 You can click on the blue arrow to go to the respective [**Block Details Page**](#Blocks) for the block.
 Also, click on **View All** to see a longer list.